lxc/incus/doc/api-extensions.md

 ## `authorization_scriptlet`

 This adds the ability to define a scriptlet in a new configuration key, `authorization.scriptlet`, managing authorization on the Incus cluster.

+## `console_force`

+This adds support for forcing a connection to the console, even if there is already an active session.
+It introduces the new `--force` flag for connecting to the instance console.